Easy DIY File Cabinet Makeover With Contact Paper

 Step 10: Begin To Spray First Coat

-In large sweeping motions work to cover your file cabinet with a spray paint with primer built in.
+In large sweeping motions, work to cover your file cabinet with spray paint.

-Spray at least 3 coats evenly of spray paint.
+Depending on the original color and your new color, you may need to spray at least 3 coats of paint to fully cover your entire cabinet.
 You can see that after one coat it may look a little splotchy.
-Don’t worry just add another layer after each coat dries.
+Don’t worry about it and add another layer after each coat dries.
 Get our tips for using spray paint on DIY projects.

 Spray Paint Tips